Types of Rainfall | Convectional, Orographic, and Cyclonic

 1. Convectional rainfall

-• When the sun heats the Earth’s surface, the water evaporates to form water vapor.
+• When the sun heats the Earth’s surface, water evaporates and forms water vapor.

-• The warm moist air then rises in a convective current.
-As the air rises, it cools and the water vapor condenses to form clouds.
+• The warm, moist air rises in convective currents.
+As the air rises, it cools, and the water vapor condenses to form clouds.

-• The clouds grow and eventually rainfall occurs as the weight of condensed water increases.
+• The clouds grow and when the condensed water droplets become too heavy, rainfall occurs.

 • The rainfall is often accompanied by thunder and lightning.

-• Convectional rainfall in common in tropical regions while in temperate regions, it occurs mainly during the summers.
+• Convectional rainfall is common in tropical regions, where intense heating occurs regularly.
+In temperate regions, it usually happens during the summer months.

-• When a warm moist air current approaches a mountain, it rises up the slope and cools, consequently forming clouds.
+• When a warm, moist air current approaches a mountain, it is forced to rise up the slope.

-• The area on the leeward side is also known as the rain shadow area.
+• The area on the leeward side is called the rain shadow region.

 • It occurs when two air masses with different temperatures collide.